 Many cities are unsafe after dark, and some are unsafe even during the day.
 A traveler should avoid walking alone on poorly lit or deserted streets in such cities, especially in countries where the traveler is obviously a stranger.

 Fair-skinned travelers are more vulnerable to sunburn at tropical latitudes and at high altitude.
 Use of high-SPF (sun protection factor of 30 or higher) sunscreen is advisable.
 When both sunscreen and insect repellent are used, sunscreen should be applied first, then, after at least fifteen minutes, insect repellent.

-Traveler’s diarrhea Traveler’s Diarrhea Traveler’s diarrhea is characterized by diarrhea, nausea, and vomiting that commonly occur in travelers to areas of the world with poor water purification.
-Traveler's diarrhea can be caused... read more (turista) is the most common health problem among international travelers.
+Traveler’s diarrhea Traveler’s Diarrhea Traveler’s diarrhea is an infection characterized by diarrhea, nausea, and vomiting that commonly occur in travelers to areas of the world with poor water purification.
+Traveler's diarrhea can... read more (turista) is the most common health problem among international travelers.

 The risk of traveler’s diarrhea may be reduced by the following measures:

 Drinking and brushing teeth with bottled, filtered, boiled, UV-treated, or chlorinated water

 Eating freshly prepared foods only if they have been heated to steaming temperatures

 Eating only fruits and vegetables that people peel or shell themselves